arista/reknow/README.md

         * A new property is added to the Object
         * An existing property is deleted from the Object

-* If a query returns a Reknow Object, then the query will be invalidated if any property of the Object changes, or if the Object's list of keys changes.
+* If a query returns a Reknow Object (Entity or HashIndex), then the query will be invalidated if any property of the Object changes, or if the Object's list of keys changes.

-* If a query accesses a Reknow Array, then the query will be invalidated if the Array changes.
+* If a query accesses a Reknow Array (SortIndex), then the query will be invalidated if the Array changes.

     * "Accesing a Reknow Array" means:
         * Retrieving the length of the Array
         * Retrieving an indexed element of the Array (`myArray[12]`)
         * Retrieving the keys of the Array (same as "accesses the keys of an Object" above)

+    * "Array changes" means:
+        * The length of the Array changes
+        * An element of the Array changes value (where `newValue !== oldValue`)

 * If a query retrieves the value of a another query, then the original query will be invalidated if the retrieved query is invalidated.

 These rules have several implications:

 * Entity properties only trigger invalidation if they are assigned a new value.
+* FIXME - relationships don't change an Entity
+* FIXME - relationships aren't changed by an member Entity changing